At this time, the current law regarding Non-Parental Custody, RCW 26.10, is scheduled to be repealed (no longer in effect) after January 31, 2021.

 Information regarding how this change in the law will be handled in Snohomish County, along with some necessary forms and procedural explanations will be found on this webpage.

-How to Finalize Your Non-Parental Custody Case by Agreement or Default in 2020
+How to Finalize Your Non-Parental Custody Case by Agreement or Default

 In order to complete or finalize your case, the Court must receive, approve, and sign the final documents for your particular case.
 Because of new procedures related to the COVID-19 pandemic, your case may be finalized based on written pleadings, without the need to come to the courthouse.
 Before filing a motion or attempting to finalize your case, please review the information regarding changes in operations at Emergency Orders and Procedure Changes to Commissioner Hearings